mdsufz/MuDoGeR/README.md

 A more detailed tutorial for the MuDoGeR can be found in ![Manual_MuDoGeR](https://github.com/mdsufz/MuDoGeR/blob/master/Manual_MuDoGeR.md) file.
 In this file, instructions and examples can be found.

 After all dependencies are in position then the MuDoGeR is ready to run.
-The run of MuDoGeR is easy and there is a main script that can wrap around all the MuDoGeR's individual module.
+The run of **MuDoGeR** is easy and there is a main script that can wrap around all the **MuDoGeR**'s individual module.
 The individual modules can be called independently.

 ```
 mudoger -h